 A small graveside service will be held at Ben Lomond Cemetery for his immediate family due to current health and safety restrictions.
 A live stream video of the service will be posted on Myers Mortuary & Evergreen Memorial Park Facebook page for friends and family wishing to view it at 11:30 a.m.
 Also, a link to the service can be found at bit.ly/donwardle.

 Arrangements entrusted to Myers Ogden Mortuary.

-To send flowers to the family or plant a tree in memory of Jay "Don" Wardle, please visit our floral store.
+To send flowers to Jay "Don" Wardle's family, please visit our floral store.